MatchTime: Towards Automatic Soccer Game Commentary Generation

 \section{Introduction}

-Soccer, as one of the most popular sports globally, has captivated over 3.5 billion viewers with its dynamic gameplay and intense moments.
+Soccer, as one of the most popular sports globally, has captivated over 5 billion~\cite{FIFA} viewers with its dynamic gameplay and intense moments.
 Commentary plays a crucial role in improving the viewing experience, providing context, analysis, and emotional excitement to the audience.
 However, creating engaging and insightful commentary requires significant expertise and can be resource-intensive.
 In recent years, advancements in artificial intelligence, particularly in foundational visual-language models, have opened new possibilities for automating various aspects of content creation.
-This paper explores the development of a high-quality, automatic soccer commentary system.
+This paper aims to develop an high-quality, automatic soccer commentary system.

 In the literature on video understanding, there has been relatively little attention on sports videos.
-Pioneering work such as SoccerNet~\cite{giancola2018soccernet1} introduced the first soccer game dataset, containing videos of 500 soccer matches.
-Subsequently, SoccerNet-Caption~\cite{densecap} compiled textual commentary data for 471 of these matches from the Internet, establishing the first dataset and benchmark for soccer game commentary.
+Pioneering work such as SoccerNet~\cite{giancola2018soccernet1} introduces the first soccer game dataset, containing videos of 500 soccer matches.
+Subsequently, SoccerNet-Caption~\cite{densecap} compiles textual commentary data for 471 of these matches from the Internet, establishing the first dataset and benchmark for soccer game commentary.
 However, upon careful examination, we observe that the quality of existing data is often unsatisfactory.
 For instance, as illustrated in Figure~\ref{fig:teaser} (left), since the textual commentaries are often collected from the text live broadcast website, there can be a delay with respect to the visual content, leading to prevalent misalignment between textual commentaries and video clips.

 In this paper, we start by probing the effect of the above-mentioned misalignment on the soccer game commentary systems.
 Specifically, we manually correct the timestamps of commentaries for 49 matches in the SoccerNet-Caption test set to obtain a new benchmark, termed as {\em SN-Caption-test-align}.
 With manual check, we observe that these misalignments can result in temporal offsets for up to \textbf{152} seconds, with an average absolute offset of \textbf{16.63} seconds.
 As depicted in Figure~\ref{fig:teaser}~(right), after manual correction, pre-trained off-the-shelf SN-Caption model~\cite{densecap} has exhibited large performance improvements, underscoring the effect of temporal alignment.